Guzerá

-The Guzerá or Guzerat is a Brazilian breed of domestic cattle.
+The Guzerá or Guzerat is a Brazilian breed of taurindicine cattle.
 It derives from cross-breeding of Indian Kankrej cattle, imported to Brazil from 1870 onwards, with local taurine Crioulo cattle of European origin.
 The name is a Portuguese spelling of that of the western Indian state of Gujarat.

+History

+From about 1870 Kankrej bulls from the Indian state of Gujarat were imported to the Cerrado region of the Brazilian state of Minas Gerais, where they were cross-bred with local cows of Crioulo type, giving rise to the Guzerá; the name is a Portuguese spelling of 'Gujarat'.
+Some Kankrej cows were also imported, and zebuine mitochondrial DNA is carried by roughly 70% of modern Guzerá cattle.
+The cattle spread to Uberaba and to northern São Paulo State, and later to the states of Goiás and Rio de Janeiro and to states in the Nordeste region.

-The herd-book for the breed was started in 1938; in it, a dual-purpose (meat and dairy) line is distinguished from the beef type, and a polled variant is also distinguished.
-In 2010 there were approximately 92000 head registered, constituting some 3.5% of the total number of indicine cattle in Brazil.
+The herd-book for the breed was started in 1938; in it, three separate lines are distinguished: the beef type, a dual-purpose meat and dairy line (Guzerá Leiteiro) and a polled variant (Guzerá Mocho).
+In 2010 there were approximately 92000 head registered, constituting some 3.5% of the total number of indicine cattle in Brazil; there were about 17500 new registrations in that year.
+The total number reported for the breed for 2022 was just under 40000.

-The Guzerá was one of the principal breeds from which the American Brahman developed in the twentieth century.
+The Guzerá was one of the principal breeds from which the American Brahman was developed in the twentieth century, and has contributed to the development of several other Brazilian breeds.
+Among these are the Guzolando, from cross-breeding with Holandesa (Friesian) stock; the Indu-Brasil, from crosses with Brazilian Gir and Nellore; the Lavinia, from crossing with the Schwyz; the Normanzu, from crosses with the Normande; and the Pitangueiras, from cross-breeding with the Red Poll.